mia-platform/documentation/docs/development_suite/clusters-management/add-edit-remove-cluster.md

 ---
 id: add-edit-remove-cluster
-title: Add, edit and remove a Cluster
+title: Connect and Manage a Cluster
-sidebar_label: Add, edit and remove a Cluster
+sidebar_label: Connect and Manage a Cluster
 ---

 ## Connect a Cluster